Ameba-AIoT/ameba-iot-docs/ameba/src/1_ota/1_ota_toprst.rst

 .. note::
    - For bootloader, version number can be 0 to 32767; for application, version number can be 0 to 65535.

+   - For detailed layouts of manifest and certificate, refer to **Secure Boot** section.

 As described in :ref:`Image Slot <image_slot>`, there are two slots (OTA1 and OTA2) for all the images in the Flash layout.
 When reboot after OTA upgrade finished, the device would check the image to determine to boot from OTA1 or OTA2.